stordahl/tiny-kv/README.md

 # TinyKv

+> For when you need more than a Map, and less than Redis.

 [![JSR](https://jsr.io/badges/@stordahl/tiny-kv)](https://jsr.io/@stordahl/tiny-kv)

-A tiny in-memory key-value store with schema validation and TTL support for TypeScript/JavaScript applications.
+TinyKv is a tiny in-memory key-value store with schema validation and TTL support for TypeScript/JavaScript applications.

 ## Overview